rgerum/pylustrator/docs/styling.rst

 ------

 To save the figure press `ctrl+s` or select `File->Save`.
-This will generate code that corresponds to the changes you made to the figure and past it into your script file or your jupyter notebook cell.
+This will generate code that corresponds to the changes you made to the figure and paste it into your script file or your jupyter notebook cell.
 The code will be pasted directly over the `plt.show()` command that started the editor or, if there already is a generated code block for this figure, it will replace the existing code block.